ntlm1686/g1gc-jikesrvm/README.md

 Describe how a range of virtual address space is managed.
 - G1Space

-    This class implements a garbage first space which divides the heap into regions of the same size.
+    This class implements a garbage first space that divides the heap into regions of the same size.
 Each region will be accessed by the address where the region starts.
-This way also allows the memory space to be discontiguous, and allows the space increase its size as the application demands.
+It allows the memory space to be discontiguous and allows the space to increase its size as the application demands.

     Constants
     ```java